gc-na/gc-na.github.io/README.md

 Do you have any more questions?
 If not, I'll go back to **VLSI Wiki** story.

 To be honest, every time I sit down to write, a wave of apprehension hits me:
-> “What if my writing isn’t good enough?”
+> "What if my writing isn't good enough?"
-> “Is it really okay for me to share these thoughts?”
+> "Is it really okay for me to share these thoughts?"

 But no one starts off perfect, and once something is finished, it can help others—that in itself is a success.